 CB8 remains concerned with the movement of uniformed personnel to specialized units resulting in a reduction in the number of uniformed personnel on the streets.
 The on-going development on Roosevelt Island has produced greater vehicular traffic and variety of public safety concerns.
 CB8 feels there is a need for an NYPD substation on Roosevelt Island.
-Roosevelt Island Public Safety Officers recently apprehended a perpetrator trying to escape, via tram, from a bank robbery in the CB8 district, demonstrating the close connections between the NYPD and RIOC Public Safety Officers.
 Additionally, CB8 supports the restoration of funding for police civilian employees to fill administrative and clerical positions lost due to City budget cuts.
 A full corps of uniformed personnel will continue the historic reductions in crime.
 We look forward to working with the Police Department towards restoring the precincts to their full complement of officers.